Student Retention and Graduation Subcommittee (SRGS)

 Officers: The Subcommittee shall elect a Chair and Vice-Chair by and from the voting membership of the Subcommittee.

 - The subcommittee is charged to develop its own agenda in conjunction with the Academic Policies Committee relating to the scope of its responsibilities.
-All academic policy related items must be referred through Academic Policies Committee prior to the suubcommittee's engagement of the item.
+All academic policy related items must be referred through Academic Policies Committee prior to the subcommittee's engagement of the item.

 - The Subcommittee may suggest that items be referred by the Academic Policies Committee to other Senate or University Committees or administrative units in Academic Affairs or Student Affairs.